antzwong/About/README.md

 # hello-world
-Links to all my other projects- \n
+Computer Science and Quantiative Science at Emory University-

-Computer Science and Quantiative Science at Emory University
+Links to all my other projects-

 **WRITING PROJECTS**